 This device was suggested by Emmanuel Garcia, Adjunct Professor at LA Trade Tech College.
 He loves to work with a multi-button mouse and this mouse offers exactly that, dedicated and programmable keys for an easy workflow.

-Once again this device is suitable for 3D modeling users who want intuitive 3D navigation with better and precise camera control.
-Just like space pilot pro this device also offers navigation in six degrees of freedom with fewer features compared to Space Pilot Pro.
+Once again a secondary “mouse” which is suitable for 3D modeling users who want intuitive 3D navigation with precise camera control.

 This is what Paul says about the device “For Autodesk Inventor work I supplement with a Connexion 3D space navigator mouse.
 It’s ideal for manipulating a 3D CAD model on screen.
 It saves hours spent fiddling with the view controls and makes 3D modeling a far more intuitive experience.”